FemboyKZ/docs/docs/wiki/cscl/commands/skins.md

   link: '/wiki/cscl/commands/help'
 ---

-## Skins Commands
+# Skins Commands

 ::: tip
 Usage of commands:

-In chat without with `!` or `/` in front of command.
+In chat with `!` or `/` in front of the command.
+Example: "!knife"

 In console with the `sm_` prefix.
+Example: "sm_knife"

 You can bind keys to all the commands.
-Example: "bind key sm_cp"
+Example: "bind key sm_knife"
 :::

 ## Commands